Criminology and Criminal Justice

 For students transferring from another four-year university, at least twenty-seven semester hours must be earned at Florida State University in the College of Criminology and Criminal Justice; the University requires the last thirty semester hours prior to graduation be taken at Florida State University.
 In addition, all University requirements must be met for either the Bachelor of Arts (BA) or the Bachelor of Science (BS) degrees.

-To major in computer criminology, a student must complete fifty-two semester hours in criminology and criminal justice, computer science, and mathematics courses.
+To major in cyber criminology, a student must complete fifty-two semester hours in criminology and criminal justice, computer science, and mathematics courses.
 Students will complete twenty-four hours in criminology and criminal justice and twenty-five hours in computer science coursework that includes eight core courses.
 The required core courses from criminology and criminal justice are: CCJ 2020, CCJ 3011, CCJ 4700, and CJE 3110.
-The required core courses from computer science are: CDA 3100, COP 3014, COP 3330, and COP 3353.
+The required core courses from computer science are: CIS 4360, COP 3014, COP 3330, and COP 3353.
 A total of six hours of capstone coursework representing criminology and criminal justice and computer science is required.
 The capstone course for criminology is CCJ 4938 and the capstone course for computer science is CIS 4385.
 Students must also complete three hours of Discrete Math, MAD 2104.
 From an approved list, students will choose nine additional hours in criminology and criminal justice as well as twelve additional hours in computer science coursework.
-Computer science electives may be chosen from: CIS 4360, CIS 4361, CNT 4406, CNT 4504, CNT 4603, COP 4342, COP 4530, COP 4610, CDA 3101, and COP 4710.
-Students must earn a "C" or better in CCJ 2020, CCJ 3011 and CCJ 4700 and a "C–" or better in all other courses for the major, and maintain an overall GPA of 2.0.
+Computer science electives may be chosen from: CDA 3100, CDA 3101, CIS 4361, CNT 4406, CNT 4504, CNT 4603, COP 4342, COP 4530, COP 4610, CDA 3101, and COP 4710, CEN 4020, CIS 3250, COP 3252, COP 4020.
+Students must earn a "C" or better in CCJ 2020, CCJ 3011, and CCJ 4700 and a "C–" or better in all other courses for the major, and maintain an overall GPA of 2.0.
 Students with more than four grades below "C–" in criminology, criminal justice, computer science, or prerequisite coursework, whether taken at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue in the major.
 A minor is not required.

 A variety of internships are available at the local, state, and federal levels.
 Students can choose from the fields of law enforcement, courts, corrections, criminal justice planning, criminological research, and private sector opportunities.
 The internship is available for juniors and seniors who have completed the core courses (CCJ 2020, 3011, and 4700).
 The intern receives a satisfactory/unsatisfactory (S/U) grade, and full credit is given upon successful completion of both the academic component and work hours.